 The National Industrial Development and Logistics Program (“NIDLP”)

 In January 2019, the NIDLP was launched with the goal of “transforming Saudi Arabia into an industrial powerhouse and a global leader in logistical services”.
 This would be accomplished by growth in the following sectors:

 - Energy – the NIDLP has targeted an increase in renewables to increase the range of local energy possibilities, increase economic development and sustainable growth, and reduce pollution.
-Further information on the Kingdom’s energy market is available here and
+Further information on the Kingdom of Saudi Arabia’s energy market is available here and

 The program has the stated aim of generating more than SAR1.7 trillion of private sector investments, raising non-oil exports to more than SR 1 trillion, and creating 1.6 million jobs.